A Celiac’s Gluten Free Guide to Morocco

 A detailed gluten free translation card for Morocco

-For starters, this detailed gluten free restaurant card will help communicate your eating restrictions, and allow you to understand what is safe and unsafe from the menu.
-The card was created with celiac-specific research, mention of cross contamination, and a double checked translation from locals who speak the language.
+For starters, this detailed Moroccan Arabic gluten free restaurant card will help communicate your eating restrictions, and allow you to understand what is safe and unsafe from the menu.
+The card was created with celiac-specific research, mention of cross-contact, and a double checked translation from locals who speak the language.

 While French is also spoken in Morocco, the recommendation was to translate it into Moroccan Darija (also known as Moroccan Arabic), a Maghrebi Arabic language spoken in Morocco.
 For ease of ordering, I have also included the basics below in this guide in both French and Moroccan Arabic.